Alcohol ignition lock order

-You can be given a court order to install an alcohol ignition lock in your vehicle if you're found guilty of repeat drink-driving and your disqualification period is less than five years.
+You can be given a court order to install an alcohol ignition lock (AIL) in your vehicle if you're found guilty of repeat drink-driving.

 You will be considered a repeat drink driver if you have at least one prior conviction for drink driving.

 - driving with a high range blood alcohol content (blood alcohol concentration of 0.15% or greater)

 - driving with a medium range blood alcohol content (blood alcohol concentration of 0.08% or greater, but less than 0.15%)